Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Abstract

 \section{Abstract}

 With analytical representation for the pp scattering amplitudes introduced and tested at lower energies, a description of high precision is given of the $d\sigma/dt$ data at $\sqrt{s}$= 13 TeV for all values of the momentum transfer, with explicit identification of the real and imaginary parts.
-In both $t$ and $b$ coordinates the amplitudes have terms identified as of non-perturbative and perturbative nature, with distinction of their influences in forward and large $|t$ ranges and in central and peripheral regions respectively.
-In the large $|t|$ extreme, the connection with the perturbative three-gluon exchange is claimed as characteristic universal (energy-independent) behavior and as explanation of the behaviour of the 13 TeV data beyond $|t|=0.2~ \GeV^2$.
+In both $t$ and $b$ coordinates the amplitudes have terms identified as of non-perturbative and perturbative nature, with distinction of their influences in forward and large $|t|$ ranges and in central and peripheral regions respectively.
 In the forward range, the role of the Coulomb-nuclear interference phase is investigated.
+The energy dependence of the parameters of the amplitudes are reviewed and updated, revealing a possible emergence of a peculiar behavior of elastic and inelastic profiles in b-space for central collisions, which seems to be enhanced quickly at higher energies.
+Some other models are also briefly discussed in comparison, including the above mentioned behavior in b-space. \keywords{elastic differential cross-section \and total cross section \and scattering amplitudes}

 { $ ^{\rm a}$ {\em Instituto de F\'{\i}sica, Universidade Federal do Rio de Janeiro \\ C.P.
 68528, Rio de Janeiro 21945-970, RJ, Brazil } \\ $ ^{\rm b}$ {Departamento de Engenharia Qu\'imica, Centro de Tecnologia da Ind\'ustria Qu\'imica e T\^extil, SENAI, Rio de Janeiro 20961-020, RJ, Brazil} \\ $ ^{\rm c}$ {Instituto de F\'isica, Universidade Federal Fluminense, Niter\'oi 24210-346, RJ, Brazil} \\}